Ángel Cabrera

-Ángel Cabrera ([ˈaŋxel kaˈβɾeɾa]; born 12 September 1969) is an Argentine professional golfer who has played on both the European Tour and PGA Tour.
+Ángel Leopoldo Cabrera ([ˈaŋxel kaˈβɾeɾa]; born 12 September 1969) is an Argentine professional golfer who has played on both the European Tour and PGA Tour.
 He is known affectionately as "El Pato" in Spanish ("The Duck") for his waddling gait.
-He is a two-time major champion, with wins at the U.S. Open in 2007 and the Masters in 2009; he was the first (and still only as of 2021) Argentine and South American to win either.
+He is a two-time major champion, with wins at the U.S. Open in 2007 and the Masters in 2009; he was the first Argentine and South American to win either.
 He also lost in a sudden death playoff at the Masters in 2013.

-Background and personal life
+Early life

 Born in Córdoba, Argentina, Cabrera's father, Miguel, was a handyman, and his mother worked as a maid.
 He was three or four when his parents split up and was left in the care of his paternal grandmother.
 Cabrera stayed with her until he was 16, when he moved in a few feet away, to the house of Silvia, twelve years his senior, and a mother of four boys.
 They had a son, Federico, followed by another, Ángel.

 When Cabrera was 10, he became a caddy at the Córdoba Country Club, which he says almost became his home.
 He learned golf playing against other caddies for money.
 His fierce determination and powerful swing soon caught the eye of members, one of whom, Juan Cruz Molina, a local real estate magnate, bought him his first set of clubs when he was 16.

 With his stocky figure and habit of smoking at every hole, Cabrera cut a distinctive figure on the course.
 He is also acknowledged as having one of the biggest swings in the game.
 His son Federico became a professional golfer in 2008 and entered the PGA Tour's qualifying school in 2011, but was eliminated in the second stage.
 His other son, Ángel, became a professional in 2012 and joined the Canadian Tour.
 The elder Ángel and his sons also compete on PGA Tour Latinoamérica.

-In January 2021, Cabrera was arrested in Rio de Janeiro as a result of Interpol issuing a red notice due to him having left Argentina without authorization following the start of a trial where he was facing a number of criminal charges, including assault, theft and illegal intimidation.
-He remained in a Brazilian prison until June 2021, when his extradition to Argentina was completed.
-In July 2021, he was convicted and sentenced to two years in prison.
-In November 2022, he was convicted of a second assault and sentenced to an additional two years and four months in prison.